thenetcircle/event-bus-3/README.md

-x add consumer status (enable or disable) x refactor commit offset to use store x decrease the queues size
-- test commit message instead of offsets
+x add consumer status (enable or disable) x refactor commit offset to use store x decrease the queues size x test commit message instead of offsets
 - continue to do the stress test
+- change subscribed topics won't make a rebalance

 FOLLOWING PLAN:
 x lab env